advance100/doc_webpack/webpack dev server.md

 You have an app folder with your initial entry point that webpack will bundle into a *bundle.js* file in the build folder.

 ## Inline mode
 The webpack-dev-server will serve the files in the current directory, unless you configure a specific content base.

 ```sh
 $ webpack-dev-server --content-base build/
 ```

-Now webpack-dev-server will serve the files in your build folder.
-You will need to add an index.html that loads up your bundled files.
+Using this config `webpack-dev-server` will serve the static files in your `build` folder and watch your source files for changes.
+When changes are made the project will be recompiled into a new bundle.
+Note that this modified bundle will be served directly from memory and not written to the destination directory.
+The bundle in memory will take precedence over the bundle on disk.
+When the server is stopped the original bundle file remains unchanged.

+To load your bundled files, you will need to create an `index.html` file. e.g.

 ```html
 <!DOCTYPE html>